© South Darley C.E. Primary School 2021

 In our recent inspection (June 2019) we were judged to be a good school with outstanding behaviour, personal development and welfare.
 We are proud of the report which can be found below.
 There are also scans of letters from the Department of Education praising our results.

 Some regular visitors to our site may find that pages are ‘cached’ on their computers where old versions of pages are displayed.
 Therefore please refresh each

 page you visit to ensure it has

 the most up-to-date information.

 Our school is fully open for all children but with restrictions and amendments to our normal routines and procedures to ensure the health and safety of pupils, parents and staff.
 Full details can be found in the risk assessments and plans below but please be aware that these are constantly reviewed and can be changed at short notice if necessary.
-We are still able to provide potential new pupils and parents with a socially distanced tour of school but this will need to be after 3.30 pm once pupils have gone home.
+However, we are still able to provide potential new pupils and parents with a tour of school.
 Please call the school office to arrange your visit.
 Alternatively check out the video above which we have made to let you see the school despite the current restrictions.